 BACKGROUND: Ray Dolby was hired by Ampex in 1949 when he was 16, and was considered an integral player in the development of the company's first videotape recording system.
 A few years later, he went to Cambridge University and earned his Ph.D. in physics.
 He founded Dolby Laboratories in 1965 and became enormously wealthy, developing systems that were designed to eliminate background noise from audio recordings.
-Over the years, Dolby won a number of awards for his work in the recording and film industries, and his name is now ubiquitous with virtually anything that has to do with sound.
+Over the years, Dolby won a number of awards for his work in the recording and film industries, and his name is now ubiquitous with quality sound.
 Dagmar, a Heidelberg University graduate, was studying in a summer program at Cambridge University when she met Ray in 1962.
 The two later married and had two sons, Tom and David.

-SF BAY AREA COMMUNITY: Although the vast majority of the charitable dollars distributed through the Ray and Dagmar Dolby Family Fund goes to stem cell research, they are also active in the San Francisco community, making contributions and grants to organizations dedicated to such diverse issues as women's rights, child abuse and poverty.
+SF BAY AREA COMMUNITY: Although the Ray and Dagmar Dolby Family Fund prioritizes stem cell research, it is also active in the San Francisco community, making contributions and grants to organizations dedicated to such diverse issues as women's rights, child abuse and poverty.
 Many of the larger donations go to arts organizations, including the American Conservatory Theater, the San Francisco Opera, the San Francisco Symphony, and the Corporation of the Fine Arts Museums of San Francisco, along with dozens of smaller grants to groups such as art museums, film societies, public television, and community arts organizations.

-LGBT CAUSES: The Dolbys' son, Tom, is gay, and was able to legally marry his partner in California just before voters passed Proposition 8 and forbade others from doing the same.
+LGBT CAUSES: The Dolbys' son, Tom, is gay, and legally married his partner in California just before voters passed Proposition 8 and forbade others from doing the same.
 Dolby donated $135,000 to the effort to fight Proposition 8, and the fund continues to support organizations promoting gay rights.

 HEALTHCARE: In her letter on the Giving Pledge website, Dagmar wrote, "The care of seniors with cognitive impairment as well as advocacy and support for Alzheimer's research has become a mission for our family.
 In the same vein we are committed to lifting the veil of shame around mental illness and allowing those affected to live to their full potential."